-The MAKING OF THE MODERN WORLD (MMW) is a general education world history and writing program required of all ELEANOR ROOSEVELT COLLEGE students at UC SAN DIEGO.
-MMW is offered on campus and abroad on UCSD GLOBAL SEMINARS.
-MMW has taught 38 programs abroad (2008-2020) on six continents to more than 800 students.
-In addition, in Academic Year 2017-18 MMW launched MMW SERVES, which combines an MMW course with spring break service experiences, including on Catalina Island, in National Parks, and on the Navajo Reservation.
+The Making of the Modern World (MMW) is a general education world history and writing program required of all Eleanor Roosevelt College students at the University of California San Diego.
+MMW is offered on campus and abroad on Global Seminars.
+MMW has taught 38 programs abroad (2008-2020) on six continents to more than 900 students.
+In addition, in Academic Year 2017-18 MMW launched MMW SERVES, which combines an MMW course with spring break service experiences, including in National Parks, Baja, Mexico, Catalina Island, and the Navajo Reservation.

 MMW is a five-course, lower-division sequence for students entering as freshmen (MMW11 – MMW15) and a two-course, upper-division sequence for transfer students (MMW121 – MMW122).
 The MMW courses are as follows:

 MMW was created with the inauguration of Eleanor Roosevelt College, then called Fifth College, at UC San Diego in 1988.
 The program has an academic year enrollment of approximately 5,000 (seats), a summer enrollment of 600, and is delivered through the efforts of 15 faculty, 6 PROFESSIONAL STAFF, and more than 50 graduate student teaching assistants.